Introduction to Broadband and Convergence

-Benefits of Unified Critical Communications for Oil and Gas
+Benefits of Broadband and Convergence for Oil and Gas

 It’s been tough time for the oil and gas industry as volatile markets, rising costs, declining productivity and a shrinking skilled workforce take their toll on business.
 The concept of a Digital Oil Field promises a way out, but it depends crucially on integrated communications.
 O&G companies are looking to integrate their business operations using advances in communications technology to improve productivity, control costs, increase reliability, security and worker safety.
 But no single technology can fully service this integration, when companies must consider cost, coverage, spectrum availability, bandwidth, latency, ease of deployment, and flexibility.